-As you may know there are many different things that can cause constipation, from not drinking enough water to a lack of fiber in your diet.
-Believe me…….I know exactly how you feel.
+As you may know there are many different things that can cause constipation, from not enough fluid intake, to a lack of fiber in your diet.
+Believe me…….I know exactly how you feel, so here are our top 5 Foods that can help with constipation.

-From chia’s to kiwi, it’s amazing to think that the 5 simple foods below are rather awesome when it comes to cleaning you out.
+From chia’s to kiwi, it’s amazing to think that the 5 foods below are rather awesome when it comes to cleaning you out.
 After researching I understood why they have become top in the movers and shakers department.
-Also their rather high fibre content and their ability to get things moving quickly and create regular bowel movements.
+It’s most likely their rather high fibre content and their ability to get things moving and create regular bowel movements.
+Luckily, there are a few simple dietary changes you can make to help get things moving again.

 According to healthline.com the recommended fibre intake for an adult ranges from 22 to 34 grams per day depending on your age.
 I think that most people often struggle to reach that amount of fibre in their diet each day.

 It probably doesn’t cross most peoples minds about what amount of fiber is actually in their food that they are eating at the time.
+Say if you’re eating white rice, 100gms of fiber is only 0.4gms compared with brown rice which is fiber rich with 1.8 gms of fiber per 100gms.

 How to Increase the Fibre content in your diet.